mattchoinski/ImageProcessor/README.md

 ImageProcessor
 ==============

-This is a C# console application that compares two similar images and outputs an image with the differences highlighted.
+ImageProcessor is a C# Console Application that compares two similar images and outputs another image with the differences highlighted.